- England & Wales

 A statutory demand can be an incredibly powerful debt collecting device.
 The law assumes it merely paves the way for a bankruptcy petition, but the threat alone can spur repayment from the most obstinate debtor.
 Used under the right circumstances, you shouldn’t need to go any further than issuing the initial paperwork.

 Furthermore, the procedure to issue a demand is very easy to follow.
-Using these forms, the guidance and the letter in this pack you should be able to issue a demand yourself without needing to involve solicitors or pay court fees.
+Using one of these forms, the guidance and the letter in this pack you should be able to issue a demand yourself without needing to involve solicitors or pay court fees.

-You can use these forms and guidance to serve a notice on any individual.
+You can use this form and guidance to serve a notice on any individual.
 If you are trying to recover debts from a business partnership (but not a limited liability partnership or LLP), you can serve the notice on any partner as if you were recovering the debt from an individual.
 It is usual to pick the most senior partner, but you can pick any.
 Just make sure you pick a person who does have the wealth to repay you.

 If you are trying to recover debts from a company or a limited liability partnership, then these forms are more suitable.

 The format of these forms

 We provide you with two versions of form SD2 10.1 under section 268(1)(a) of the Insolvency Act 1986.

-Some of the text in the forms is laid down in the Insolvency Act 1986, and therefore must be left precisely as it is.
+Some of the text in the forms is laid down in the Insolvency (England and Wales) Rules 2016, a, and therefore must be left precisely as it is.
 We have made clear what that is.

 The format and layout are not laid down, so we are able to provide our own user friendly version of the form.